wsp-sag/network_wrangler/docs/index.rst

 Welcome to Network Wrangler's documentation!
 ============================================

-.. note::  This documentation is based on the master branch
+.. note::  This documentation is based on the `Link text <https://github.com/BayAreaMetro/network_wrangler/tree/generic_agency>`_ branch

 Objectives
 ------------